 - Learning about a traumatic event affecting a close family member or friend

 The relationship between trauma and depression is a complicated one.
 A trauma-informed therapist can help you recognize when an event triggers an inappropriate emotional response due to past traumatic experiences.

 Cognitive-Behavioral Therapy (CBT)

-Cognitive-behavioral therapy is a set of therapeutic procedures that addresses the role of particular thoughts and behavior patterns that interfere with mental health.
+Cognitive-behavioral therapy is a set of therapeutic procedures that address the role of particular thoughts and behavior patterns that interfere with mental health.
 CBT helps people reshape their actions and feelings by modifying thought patterns and self-perception.
 Taking the time to examine our thoughts as they relate to our self-esteem and behavior can help people cope with depression in healthy ways.

 Dialectical Behavior Therapy (DBT)

 Dialectical behavioral therapy uses conversation, group work, skills training, individual therapy, and self-monitoring to help people develop healthy emotional responses.
-This therapy model uses a combination of skills training and the relationship building between the patient and clinician to help manage strong emotions and difficulty controlling behavior.
+This therapy model uses a combination of skills training and relationship building between the patient and clinician to help manage strong emotions and difficulty controlling behavior.